 After ten minutes, an eternity, an attendant appears.

 The room is still dark.
-Your eyes have adjusted.
+Your eyes have simply adjusted.

-You walk to the front and reach for it.
+You walk to the front and reach for the wall.